-Cindyís two teenage sons are onto her almost daily about her smoking.
-They canít walk anywhere as a family without her cigarette smoke finding the boys.
+Cindy's two teenage sons are onto her almost daily about her smoking.
+They can't walk anywhere as a family without her cigarette smoke finding the boys.
 When it does, they make her want to crawl into a hole as they both start coughing and gaging as if dying.
-When smoking, they never walk together, itís either ahead or behind for lonely mom.
-She dreads the seven hour drive to her parentís house next week, but she can no longer make excuses for visiting only once in 3 years.
-Cindy knows that theyíll pass three rest areas along the interstate but it will be difficult to fib about having to go to the bathroom at all three.
+When smoking, they never walk together, it's either ahead or behind for lonely mom.
+She dreads the seven hour drive to her parent's house next week, but she can no longer make excuses for visiting only once in 3 years.
+Cindy knows that they'll pass three rest areas along the interstate but it will be difficult to fib about having to go to the bathroom at all three.
 Two will have to do.

 A workaholic, Ellen has done very well financially.
 Her life seems to have everything except for companionship.
 A three pack-a-day smoker, she constantly smells like a walking tobacco factory and often turns heads and noses when walking into a room.
-A serious chain-smoker, she tells those around her that she enjoys her cigarettes.
-Deep down, she knows that she is a drug addict and believes that she just canít quit.
-Her car windows, house blinds and forehead continually share a common guest - a thin oily film of tar and other chemicals.
+A serious chain-smoker, she tells those around her that she "enjoys" her cigarettes.
+Deep down, she knows that she is a drug addict and believes that she just can't quit.
+Her car windows, house blinds and forehead continually share a common guest, a thin oily film of tar.
 Ellen has a date next Friday, a two pack-a-day smoker named Ed.
 They'll find comfort in sharing their addictions.

 Denise started smoking at age 13 while her lungs were still developing.
 Constantly clearing her throat, month by month her breathing capacity continues to slowly deteriorate.
 Smoking lines and wrinkles above and below her lips have aged a once attractive face far quicker than its 32 years.
-Considered "cool" when she became hooked, the government recently banned smoking in all public buildings, her boss just posted a new non-smoking policy at work, and the headline in the local paper she is holding is about the city proposing a ban on smoking in the park across the street.
-Feeling like a hopelessly addicted social outcast, a single tear begins working its way down her cheek.
+Considered "cool" when she became hooked, the government recently banned smoking in all public buildings and her boss just posted a new non-smoking policy at work.
+The headline in the local paper she is holding is about the city proposing a ban on smoking in the park across the street.
+Feeling like a hopelessly addicted social outcast, a single tear slowly works its way down her right cheek.

 The joy of smoking?
 Joy?

-Fortunately for Denise, a caring friend will tell her about a free online nicotine cessation education and support forum called Freedom.
+Fortunately for Denise, a caring friend will tell her about a free online nicotine cessation site called www.WhyQuit.com.
 There, Denise will dedicate herself toward understanding the core principles underlying her almost two decades of chemical dependency upon nicotine.
-She will successfully arrest her addiction, develop the patience and outlook needed to navigate her temporary period of adjustment called "quitting," reclaim her self-confidence, and develop the mental skills and healthy body needed to successfully tackle all of her unwanted pounds, just one pound at a time.
+She will successfully navigate a temporary period of re-adjustment called recovery and arrest her addiction.
+Doing so will aid her in reclaiming her self-confidence.
+While arresting her dependency she'll develop the mental skills needed to successfully tackle her unwanted pounds, just one pound at a time.

-All that matter are the next few minutes and each is entirely doable.
-There will always be only one rule that 100% guarantees success for each of us - no nicotine today, Never Take Another Puff!
+All that matters are the next few minutes and each is entirely doable.
+There will always be only one rule that if followed 100% guarantees success for each of us - no nicotine today, never take another puff, dip, vape or chew!